What is whistleblowing?

 Such concerns may include improper conduct, malpractice, fraud, corruption or abuse within the council or in relation to service users.
 All reported issues will be taken seriously and treated on a confidential basis.

-While the procedure does not apply to members of the public, it has been placed on our web site so that local residents and other people who use our services can see the procedure, and understand our arrangements for whistleblowing.
+While the procedure does not apply to members of the public, it has been placed on our website so that local residents and other people who use our services can see the procedure, and understand our arrangements for whistleblowing.

-The procedure recognises that those reporting concerns need to be assured that the matters have been properly addressed and that they will be informed of the outcome of the case subject to legal constraints.
+The procedure recognises that those reporting concerns need to be assured that the matters have been properly addressed and that they will be informed of the outcome of the case, subject to legal constraints.

-Confidential Reporting (Whistleblowing) Procedure (pdf)Download (226.96 KB)
+Confidential Reporting (Whistleblowing) Procedure (pdf)Download PDF (226.96 KB)

 Full details of points of contact, both within the council and external to it, are included within the procedure.

-Social Care and Inclusion issues
+Children's Services and Social Care and Inclusion issues

-The council’s social care services, within both Children’s Services and Social Care and Inclusion, have built on the corporate procedure in respect of its need to be especially vigilant in protecting the interests of vulnerable clients and operates a statutory complaints procedure for all complaints relating to service users.
+Our social care services have built on the corporate procedure in respect of its need to be especially vigilant in protecting the interests of vulnerable clients.
+We operate a statutory complaints procedure for all complaints relating to service users.